vincitamore/showcase/DEV-PLAN.md

    - Added loading state management
    - Smooth transition from loading to loaded state

+### 6. Fix Server/Client Code Separation Issue ⚠️

+**Issue:** Our implementation caused Prisma Client (server-only) to be bundled into client-side code, resulting in runtime errors.

+**Solution:**
+1. Move the `isShortUrl` function from tweet-utils.ts (which imports Prisma) to a new client-safe utility file
+2. Update imports in client components to use only client-safe utilities
+3. Ensure proper separation between server and client code according to Next.js App Router best practices

 ## Testing

 All components have been tested and are working as expected.
 The following improvements are now in place: